 Understanding Employer Liability in the Truck Accident Context

 The legal strategies and claims brought by those who have been injured in a truck accident may be different than one might expect from a typical car accident.
 Before we explore the various types of truck accidents that you’re likely to encounter on Florida roads, it’s important to understand certain fundamental liability concerns, such as employer liability.

 Often, and this is particularly true in cases involving larger trucks and buses, the defendant who caused the accident at-issue is a professional truck driver employed in a commercial capacity.
 Depending on the circumstances, you may be entitled to sue and recover from their employer.

 Florida employer liability is perhaps better understood separated into two categories: vicarious liability and independent employer negligence.

 In Florida, those who are injured due to the negligence of an employee — such as a truck driver — are entitled to bring an action for damages against the employer under the doctrine of vicarious liability.
 Vicarious liability lets you hold the employer directly responsible for the losses caused by their negligent employees, as long as you can show that the employee was acting within the course and scope of their employment at the time of the accident.
-On the other hand, if the truck driver was “off the clock” and performing personal errands at the time of the accident, then chances are that you will not be able to hold their employer liable for your injuries.

 In Florida, employers can also be held separately liable for their own, independent fault contribution to your injuries.
 For example, if a trucking company fails to perform a background check on one of their drivers, and therefore fails to discover that the driver is unlicensed and has a history of reckless driving, then — if you are injured by their truck driver employee — you could hold the company liable for negligent hiring.